 Map Source: US Fish and Wildlife Service, Wetlands Mapper

 On the other hand, a return to his native people may have been the driving force in his adult life.
-One clue: despite all those years in Spain and Mexico, Don Luis/Paquiquino convinced the Spanish to carry him back to the Bahia de Santa Maria twice.
-If he had no desire to return to Ajacan, he might have avoided those trips.
+One clue: despite all those years in Spain and Mexico, Paquiquineo/Don Luis convinced the Spanish to carry him back to the Bahia de Santa Maria twice.
+If he had no desire to return to Ajacan, he might have avoided those dangerous trips.

-We do not know if Don Luis/Paquiquino preferred to use the term Bahia de Santa Maria or Chesapeake, which Algonquian speakers used for "great shellfish bay").
+We do not know if Paquiquineo/Don Luis preferred to use the term Bahia de Santa Maria or Chesapeake, which Algonquian speakers used for "great shellfish bay."
 We do know that in 1570, no one called any place in the New World "Virginia."
-Don Luis/Paquiquino, the Spanish, and the Algonquian-speaking residents would not have named any place in the New World after a supposedly-virgin English queen.
+Paquiquineo/Don Luis, the Spanish, and the Algonquian-speaking residents would not have named any place in the New World after a supposedly-virgin English queen.
 Elizabeth become ruler of England in 1558 when her half-sister Queen Mary died, but it would be about 25 years before her name was applied to a colony there.

 the Spanish term for Chesapeake Bay was Bahia de Santa Maria